jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 2. newsletters and marketing
 3. papertrail

-I don't even think I need to explain any of them except maybe the last one is for transactional emails (notifications, receipts, etc.).
+I don't even think I need to explain any of them except maybe the last one, which is for transactional emails (notifications, receipts, etc.).

 ### Keyboard Shortcuts